 Digital Durham, a project to bring high-speed broadband to the area, is to begin a month ahead of schedule.

-Currently there are very large differences within County Durham with regards to broadband connections depending on the area, within Consett specifically there are vastly varying internet speeds between Delves Lane and Medomsley, for example.
+Currently, there are very large differences within County Durham in regard to broadband connections depending on the area, within Consett specifically there are vastly varying internet speeds between Delves Lane and Medomsley, for example.
 Delves Lane has had access to higher-speed connections for over a year whereas Medomsley is yet to receive any upgrades.

 Councils across the UK are hoping for similar projects to be launched in the near future to bring the average speed in the UK as a whole up to speed with Europe and the rest of the world.
 Broadband speeds across the UK are typically below the European average of 19.5 Mbps – the project aims to provide 90% of properties with a 24 Mbps minimum speed before 2016 and the remaining properties with upwards of 2 Mbps, with plans to increase the base speed to 24 Mbps across the region by the end of 2017.